natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-1E%20(Japan).md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in a helicopter, the features of using the helicopter in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-When playing the AH-1S early, select the helipad which is in the ideal tactical location for your playstyle.
+When playing the AH-1E, select the helipad which is in the ideal tactical location for your playstyle.
 Climb to around 1,500 meters, find a target, then descend on to them.
 For optimal effectiveness, it is important that you engage them from the rear or the side.
 As pilots primarily scan in front of themselves for targets, attacking from behind will give you the advantage of not being seen.
 When shadowing the target, approach as fast as possible to close the gap to within TOW range.
 After slowing, engage the sight stabilizer and fire the TOW missile and guide it to the target.

 If the target tries to evade, keep the missile on the target and adjust to counter any manoeuvres your adversary may attempt.